houd1ni/fela-vue/README.md

           .other-class {
             margin-top: 44; // still ok for fela. will be 44px.
             // you can comment a whole line,
-            // and if you want to make comment at end of a line,
-            // please add a semicolon ; "moving" the comment to next line.
-            margin-left: 22  // hence, this rule value will include this comment.
+            margin-left: 22 // this's OK too.
             /* block comments are also supported. */ :hover {
-              // no colons and semicolons are ok without comments. background grey
+              // no colons and semicolons are ok. background grey
             }
           }